A Song of Ice and Fire: Planned novels and future (2011–present)

 Martin believed in 2012 the last two volumes of the series would be large books of 1500 manuscript pages each.
 The sixth book will be called The Winds of Winter, taking the title of the last book of the originally planned trilogy.
-Displeased with the provisional title A Time for Wolves for the final volume, Martin ultimately announced A Dream of Spring as the title for the seventh book in 2006.
+Displeased with the provisional title A Time for Wolves for the final volume, Martin ultimately chose A Dream of Spring as the title for the seventh book in 2006.
 Martin said in March 2012 that the final two novels will take readers farther north than any of the previous books, and that the Others will appear.
 Martin indicated he would not permit another writer to finish the book series.

 The Winds of Winter

 The Winds of Winter is to resolve the cliffhangers from A Dance with Dragons early on and "will open with the two big battles that [the fifth book] was building up to, the Battle in the Ice and the Battle [...] of Slaver's Bay.
 And then take it from there."
 By the middle of 2010, Martin had already finished five chapters of The Winds of Winter from the viewpoints of Sansa Stark, Arya Stark, Arianne Martell, and Aeron Greyjoy, coming to around 100 completed pages.
-After the publication of A Dance with Dragons in 2011, Martin announced he would return to writing in January 2012.
-He spent the meantime on book tours, conventions, and continued working on his The World of Ice & Fire companion guide and a new Tales of Dunk and Egg novella.
+After the publication of A Dance with Dragons in 2011, Martin spent the remainder of the year on book tours, conventions, and continued working on his The World of Ice & Fire companion guide and a new Tales of Dunk and Egg novella.
 In December 2011, Martin posted a chapter from The Winds of Winter from the viewpoint of Theon Greyjoy; several other chapters have been made public since.
 Four hundred pages of the sixth novel had been written as of October 2012, although Martin considered only 200 as "really finished"; the rest needed revising.
 During the Guadalajara International Book Fair in Mexico in early December 2016, Martin offered the following hint as to the tone of this book: "There are a lot of dark chapters right now ...
 I've been telling you for 20 years that winter was coming.
 Winter is the time when things die, and cold and ice and darkness fill the world, so this is not going to be the happy feel-good that people may be hoping for.
 Some of the characters [are] in very dark places."
 Martin did not intend to separate the characters geographically again.